rsimari/Scheme-Interpreter/README.md

 Contributions:

 Robert Simari --> wrote evaluate_r() and parse__token() for the most part by myself.
 We really partner coded most of the project.
-Together we did the changes to support smart pointers.
+We did the changes to support smart pointers together.

 John Joyce -->